 As Hong Kong's first children hospital and one of the most advanced paediatrics medical centres in Asia, Hong Kong Children's Hospital (HKCH) in the Kai Tak Development Area is a key project of CSCI.
 The HKCH is jointly designed and constructed by the Company and Shui On Group with a total contract sum of HK\$9.09 billion.
 The construction started in 2014 and finished in 2018.
 The hospital is scheduled to come into service in phases started from the fourth quarter of 2018, providing approximately 230 beds in the early stage.
 The project includes two buildings.
+Theme gardens are he early stage.
+The project includes two buildings.
 Theme gardens are designed for each floor and extend towards the central park on the ground floor.
 Together with the waterfront promenade, it provides a suitable environment for the treatment and recovery of child patients.